RunestoneInteractive/httlads/_sources/Happiness/exploring_data.rst

    a.
 Click on the insert graph icon.
    b.
 Choose chart type of histogram.
    c.
-Enter or drag the rows in column D. It should look like most of the bars
-      are between 4 and 6.6 on your histogram?
+Enter or drag the rows in column D. It should look like most of the bars are between 4 and 6.6 on your histogram?
-   e.
-Try editing the details of the histogram to look at the distribution in
+   d.
+Try editing the details of the histogram to look at the distribution in other columns.
-      other columns.

 2. Because we are exploring you might also wonder "which country has the largest GDP, or which country scores the highest on Family, or Generosity?
 Learning